cbtrigos/teacher-applications/README.md

 - Secondary Schools
 - Vocational Schools

 Applicants can draft applications to return to or delete, or submit them immediately.
-On submission,they are immediately allowed to track their application as it gets the following 3 approvals:
+On submission, they are immediately allowed to track their application as it gets reviewed and/or approved:

-- The first approver is that representing the school.
-This approver gives clearance that the school both has the capacity and the desire to hire the teacher.
-  - If it's a *primary* school application, the approval comes from the Chairperson of the Education Committee for Local Council.
-  - If it's a *secondary* school application, the approval comes from the Chair of the Board of Governors for the applied-to school.
-  - If it's a *vocational* school application, the approval comes from the school's principal, who represents the Chair of the Board of Governors.
+- Firstly, all national identifications get verified against the NCRA's database to make sure all are authentic.
-- On approval, all applications appear for approval in the dashboard of a TSC teacher management department representative (user type 2).
-This representative submits the teacher's salary and grade level based on the submitted qualifications.
+- Verified applications then appear for approval in the dashboard of a TSC teacher management department representative (user type 1).
+This representative verifies the teacher's salary, qualificatinos, certificates, etc.
-- On approval, the application arrives at the TSC Chair's dashboard for the final sign-off.
-On approval, the school is contacted that the application was approved, allowing the school itself to contact the newly hired teacher.
+- All those which are not rejected then arrive at the TSC Chair's dashboard for the final sign-off.
+On approval, the administrator that submitted the job posting receives the application.
+The posting is live for at least one month, where it can be made un-live by an administrator requesting one of the candidates for hire.
+The candidate then has one week to accept or reject.
+If the candidate accepts, the job posting is closed; if the candidate rejects, the administrator can either request another candidate for hire or make the posting live again.
-- If rejected at any point, which is allowed to be done by each of the 3 approvers, the required rejection explanation is emailed to the applicant and the application ceases to continue through the approval chain.
+- If rejected at any point, which is allowed to be done by either the reviewer or the approver, the required rejection explanation is emailed to the applicant and the application ceases to continue through the approval chain.

-#### Approver Authentication

-* The public registration form allows for someone to register as an applicant (user type 0) or an unauthorized approver (user type 4).
-Using their login information, they can re-enter the portal whenever needed just like any other online account.
-* Unauthorized approvers are given a temporary waiting dashboard while their credentials are verified.
-Unauthorized approvers are _not_ able to view any applications.
-* Master account users (user type 5) can then review the unauthorized approvers' applications and either reject or authorize the unauthorized users to become an approver type 1, 2, 3, or 5.
-When approved or rejected, the user receives an email notification.
-If approved, the user's dashboard will switch over to their authorized dashboard for their new user type.
-* All users use the same login page regardless of user type.

 -------------------------------------------------------------------------
 ### Progress & the Future